-The future of the U.S. deployment to Iraq, which began with the 2003 Gulf War, remained in doubt Monday after a memo outlining plans to withdraw from the country circulated in public — and shortly afterwards was disowned by the Pentagon.
+The future of the U.S. deployment to Iraq, which began with the Iraq War in 2003, remained in doubt Monday after a memo outlining plans to withdraw from the country circulated in public — and shortly afterward was disowned by the Pentagon.

 After the American drone strike that killed Iranian Gen. Qassem Soleimani at a Baghdad airport last week, the Iraqi Parliament passed a nonbinding resolution calling for an end to the deployment.
 The approximately 5,000 troops are mostly serving in a training and support mission for the Iraqi military in the fight against ISIS.